wedding-planner-app/wedding-planner/README.md

 ### Core Node Dependencies

-The dependencies listed below are all NPM packages that can be accessed on [the npmjs.com website](https://www.npmjs.com/).
-The descriptions for each npm package listed below were gathered from [the npmjs.com website](https://www.npmjs.com/).
+The dependencies listed below are all the NPM packages used throughout this project.
+Each package can be accessed on [the npmjs.com website](https://www.npmjs.com/).
+The descriptions for each NPM package listed below was gathered from [the npmjs.com website](https://www.npmjs.com/).

 - `babel-eslint - Allows the user to lint ALL valid Babel code with the fantastic ESLint`
 - `dotenv - A zero-dependency module that loads environment variables from a .env file into process.env`